 The Most Important Questions You Need to Ask Before Hiring an Event Manager

-We’ve curated our list of questions to ask potential planners to ensure that you’re hiring the best possible event planner for your event.
+We’re here to help!
+We’ve curated a list of questions to ask potential planners to ensure that you’re hiring the best possible event planner for your event.

 Hiring an event planner is a major expense, and in many cases is as expensive as hiring an employee for the year.
-And hosting an event is like hiring an entire department!
-That’s why it’s so critical to make the right choice when hiring an event planner because there’s a clear “deadline” (the event itself) and making a less than optimal choice can lead to disastrous event results.
+Hosting an event is like hiring an entire department!
+That’s why it’s so critical to make the right choice when hiring an event planner because there’s a clear deadline—the event itself—and making a less than optimal choice can lead to disastrous event results.

 Questions to ask potential event planners: